temple-geography/census-gis/docs/index.md

 Attendance
 : 0-100 points.
 Your attendance score is a straight percentage of the class sessions you are present for.

-Lab Exercises (N)
+Lab Exercises (11)
+: 100 points total.
-: N base score.
+: TBD base score.
-: N points each for labs 1 and 2.
+: 5 points each (35 total) for Exercises 1, 2a & 2b, 3b, 4, 5, 6.
+: 10 points for Exercise 3a.
-: N points each for labs 3 through 7.
+: 5-10 points each (TBD) for Exercises 7-9 (Special Topics).

 Student-Led Tutorial (graduate only)
 : 70-100 points.
 The tutorial is a skills workshop developed and presented by teams of 3-4 students based on topics discussed in class.
 The tutorial is awarded up to 30 points based on written materials (a workbook) and presentation.

-Term Project (to be edited)
+Term Project
-: 50 (graduate) or 60 (undergraduate) base score
+: 40 (graduate) or 50 (undergraduate) base score
-: 5 points Milestone 1: Topic Proposal & Data
+: 5 points Milestone 1: Project Proposal
-: 10 points Milestone 2: Project Proposal
+: 10 points Milestone 2a: Methods
-: 10 points Milestone 3 (graduate only): Literature Review
+: 10 points Milestone 2b (graduate only): Literature Review
+: 5 points Milestone 3: Draft Report
-: 10 points Milestone 4: Progress Report
+: 10 points Milestone 4: Poster Presentation
-: 15 points Milestone 5: Final Report
+: 20 points Milestone 5: Final Report